Blog

 3. Rights Granted

 The rights being granted to the publisher in relation to your book (regardless of whether the book is being assigned or licensed to the publisher) will be outlined in the publishing contract.
 These may be as broad or as narrow as the law and the contract allows.
-Some potential rights granted include the right to publish your book, distribute it in print and as an e-book and sublicense it to publishers overseas.

-4. Exploitation Period
+4. Exploitation Period (the ‘Term’)

-Book publishing contracts will generally refer to a ‘duration’ or ‘term’ during which the Publisher can exercise its rights in the book.
-An exploitation period could be as short as 5 years, often around 15 years and sometimes continues for the life of copyright in the book.
+Book publishing contracts will generally refer to a ‘duration’ or ‘term’ during which the publisher can exercise its rights in the book.
+If you’re granting a licence, this is how long the licence will last.

 5. Territory of Use

-A Territory of Use clause determines who (out of you and your publisher) holds what rights and where.
+A territory of use clause determines who (out of you and your publisher) holds what rights and where.
 For novelists in Australia, the contract is likely to define the territory of use as either:

 – Australia;

-– Australia and a few other countries; or
+– Australia and other countries; or

 – Worldwide.